hatchways/team-hazelnut/README.md

     * Run `npm install` from both the client and server directory.

-    * To start both in one prompt, run `npm run` from the server directory.
+    * To start both in one prompt, run `npm run both` from the server directory.

 * Ensure that you have MongoDB installed globally on your system.